 Hair soaps and solid shampoos offer many advantages

 Bar soap for hands, body and hair is making a comeback - rightly so, I think.
-In this article we want to focus specifically on cleansing products for the hair and clear up the different terms so that after reading you have the full perspective.
+In this article, we want to focus specifically on cleansing products for the hair and clear up the different terms so that you have a clear perspective after reading.

 If you want to make your hair care more environmentally friendly and natural , shampoo bars and hair soaps offer a number of advantages.
 They save packaging material and are very economical because they do not use water as an ingredient.
 In addition, no product remains in the pack, as is the case with plastic bottles and pump dispensers.
 You don't need to worry when you travel that your shampoo will run out, and let's be honest: doesn't the wrong amount always come out of the tube?

 The difference between hair soap and shampoo bars

 Even if hair soap and solid shampoo appeal to a more environmentally conscious target group, there is still a long way from pure nature in every chunk of foam.
 Again, you should take a look at the list of ingredients.
 And that's where the difference between solid shampoo and hair soap becomes apparent.
 They use fundamentally different cleaning ingredients.
 Shampoo Bars use surfactants for this – just like the liquid version – while Hair Soap is actually soap that has been enriched with nourishing oils.
 This is wonderfully natural, but brings with it a few special features in the application.

 As the name suggests, this is good old-fashioned soap.
 It cleans thoroughly, reliably dissolves grease and is very easily biodegradable.
 It only has one small disadvantage, because it basically has a pH value of 9 to 10 - less is not possible with soap.
 For comparison: the pH of your skin is around 5.5.
 So that your scalp does not dry out, the hair soap recipe is extra mild.
 Glycerin is often added to it and it is overfatted.